MileHacker Logo

 Public Transportation

 Namangan does not have a metro or tram system.
 The main public transportation consists of buses (avtobus) and fixed-route mini-buses (marshrutkas).
-These vehicles cover the majority of areas of the city.
+These vehicles cover nearly all areas of the city.

 Fares are very low, typically ranging from 2,000-3,000 UZS for each ride (subject to change).
-Payment must be usually cash directly to the driver.
+Payment is usually cash directly to the driver.
 Keep small denominations handy.

 Public Transport Info